Dabbling in Jet Lag

 This guide will cover how to apply for a long-stay visa – spouse of a French citizen.

-How to Apply for a Long-Stay French Visa (Spouse of a French Citizen)
+How to Apply for a French Spouse Visa

 To join a family member in France you will need to apply for a long-stay visa.
 You must be a legal resident in the country where you submit your application.